selhorn/doc-test/README-new.md

  - Access to **Best** BIG-IP images in the Amazon region within which you are working.
  - Accepted the EULA for all Images in the AWS marketplace.
  - Permission to launch Cloudformation templates.
 The templates create auto scale Groups, S3 Buckets, Instances, and IAM Instance Profiles
- - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)
+ - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS)
  - An AWS Security Group with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE *(source = Intra-VPC and/or mgmt networks)*
     - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility *(source = Intra-VPC and/or mgmt networks)*